What Home Buyers Should Know About HOA’s

 How Much Do HOA’s Cost?

-CAUTION: when viewing the real estate listing information for any given property, NEVER assume the HOA amount posted in the listing is accurate.
-Always verify, before making an offer to buy.
+CAUTION: When reviewing real estate listings, never assume the HOA fee listed is accurate.
+Always verify the exact amount before making an offer to buy.

 What are the Benefits of Homeowner’s Associations?